jmclinn/CSC453-Project/Final Blogpost: Mapdraw.md

 Further Developement
 ======================
-- transformation changes as argument input
+- transformation changes as argument input (to allow for customizable transformation of the data)
-- add more customization of inputs ( color map structure, data matrix structures) -multiple outputs with single command
+- add more customization of inputs (ex. color map structure, data matrix structures)
+- multiple outputs with single command (for movie creation, etc.)
 - pair with visual interface
+   - more user-friendly
+   - easier to see and make changes
+   - for users not comfortable with command-line use
+   - potential for browser-based applications